-1. THAT the Community Heritage Commission recommend Council authorize staff to advance the adaptive re-use of the Fairacres Garage and Stables building into design development, subject to funding approval as outlined in this report.

-- 2. THAT the Community Heritage Commission recommend Council authorize the use of Gaming Reserves in the amount of \$125,000 to finance further design, as outlined in this report. - 3.
+- 1. THAT Council authorize staff to advance the adaptive re-use of the Fairacres Garage and Stables building into design development, subject to funding approval as outlined in this report. - 2.
+THAT Council authorize the use of Gaming Reserves in the amount of \$125,000 to finance further design, as outlined in this report. - 3.
 THAT a copy of this report be forwarded to the Parks, Recreation and Culture Commission for information. - 4.
 THAT a copy of this report be forwarded to the Financial Management Committee for information.